ibm-cloud-docs/assistant/getting-started.md

     ![Create new button on the Assistant tab](images/gs-create-assistant.png)
 1. Name the assistant `Watson Assistant tutorial`.
 1. In the Description field, enter `This is a sample assistant that I am creating to help me learn.`
-1.  **Optional**.
-If you want to create an assistant that communicates in a language other than English, then choose the appropriate language from the list.
 1. Click **Create**.

     ![Finish creating the new assistant](images/gs-create-assistant-done.png)